County Limerick Ireland · Co. Limerick · Coonagh Save · Share

 By air

-Shannon Airport is 40 minutes by car.
-Cork is 1 hour 15 minutes.
+Shannon Airport (SNN) is the closest, about 20 minutes west by car - unusually convenient for a village this small.
+Cork is around 1 hour 30 minutes.